Cards: Fleer 1990, ProSet 1989, Stadium Club 1992, Action Packed 1992

 Sent: 10/15 Received: 11/1 (17 days)

 After the USFL folded, Bobby was a man without a team- but he wouldn’t have to look long as former Stars coach Jim Mora who was stockpiling former USFL players and brought him into camp with the Saints.
-Hébert and Mora would go head to head over the next animated 7 seasons for the team, as Bobby was always struggling to garner the respect he deserved with Dave Wilson, John Fourcade, or Steve Walsh (after an acrimonious holdout in 1990,) always looking over his shoulder during his tenure there with the Saints.
+Hébert and Mora went head to head over the next animated 7 seasons for the team, as Bobby was always struggling to garner the respect he deserved with Dave Wilson, John Fourcade, or Steve Walsh (after an acrimonious holdout in 1990,) always looking over Bobby’s shoulder during his tenure there with the Saints.
 Bobby in fact would guide the Saints to their first playoff appearance and their first divisional title under his clock management sporting a 49-26 career record as starting quarterback of the Saints.
-After a great 1992 season, free agency dawned and Hébert signed with the rival Atlanta Falcons in 1993 where he’d see his lone ProBowl appearance.
+After a great 1992 season, free agency dawned and Hébert signed with the rival Atlanta Falcons in 1993, where he’d see his lone ProBowl appearance.
 He’d play there for the next 4 seasons, with 1994 and 1995 being primarily mopup duty.
 In 1996 he replaced Jeff George and started the majority of the season under coach June Jones, retiring after the season ended.

 Hébert for some reason in many of his photos is always pitching the ball out or rolling back from center on his cards.
 While they were dynamic looking poses, I had to struggle to locate a good selection of different looks.
 I like to ask questions of many of the players that I try to get autographs from, and I was really excited to get a response from Bobby.
 He wrote that his greatest memory was “Definitely winning the USFL championship and the MVP honors!”
 He gleefully signed all 4 of my cards and both sides of my Action Packed 1992 card in 17 days.
 Below are Bobby’s NFL statistics.